minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 been asked to design a simulation to determine what effect, if any, this change has on room cleaning times.

-Write a new class RandomWalkRobot that inherits from Robot (like StandardRobot) but implements the new movement strategy.
-RandomWalkRobot should have the same interface as StandardRobot.
+Write a new class `RandomRobot` that inherits from `Robot` (like `StandardRobot`!) but implements the new movement strategy. `RandomRobot` should have the same interface as `StandardRobot`.

 Test out your new class.
-Perform a single trial with the new RandomWalkRobot implementation and watch the visualization to make sure it is doing the right thing.
-Once you are satisfied, you can call runSimulation again, passing RandomWalkRobot instead of StandardRobot.
+Perform a single trial with the new `RandomRobot` implementation and watch the visualization to make sure it is doing the right thing.
+Once you are satisfied, you can call `runSimulation` again, passing `RandomRobot` instead of `StandardRobot`.